lukejkelly/TraitLab/README.md

 ## Goodness-of-fit

 If you are interested in performing the various goodness-of-fit tests described in [Ryder and Nicholls, (2011)][2], [Kelly (2016)][4] and [Kelly and Nicholls (2017)][5]:
-* Savage–Dickey ratios for node constraints: this section.
+* Savage–Dickey ratios for node constraints: below.
-* Bayes factors using the posterior predictive distribution: forthcoming, but get in touch in the meantime.
+* Bayes factors using the posterior predictive distribution: below.
 * Posterior exploration via Wang–Landau, etc.: forthcoming, but get in touch in the meantime.

 ### Savage–Dickey ratios